Hey Robert, so what the fuck is Service Design?

 It’s having a strong working toolkit to help with that.
 Tools like the service blueprint give teams reference points for when to pivot or business model canvases, which can be done quickly over a beer, offer clients an opportunity to begin to see what it will take to execute a project.

-Part of service design is determining timing – what happens when and for how long.
+Part of service design is determining the timing – what happens when and for how long.
 It’s also researching what people think, say, do, feel and dream by asking open questions, shutting up, listening to the answers and watching what they do.
-It’s learning what the hell the value of your creation is for the people you’re creating it for and getting folks to work together for towards that.
+It’s learning what the hell the value of your creation is for the people you’re creating it for and getting folks to work together towards that.
 Trust me, that’s a fucking skill in itself.
-Part of service design can be slogging it out facilitating an insight-gathering workshop and getting it completely derailed by participants.
-It happens and it’s important to learn how to create better workshops for the next time.
+Part of service design can be slogging it out, facilitating an insight-gathering workshop and getting it completely derailed by the participants.
+It happens, and it’s important to learn how to create better workshops for the next time.

 It’s all about making the screw-ups smaller and more often so they cost less.
 Lord knows I learned some of that the hard way.

 It’s jugaad – working with just enough information and what’s lying around to create a prototype to get going.
 It’s also being able to build a business case to gain onboarding by demonstrating how the business, operations, production, marketing and branding weave together in a visual and oral language that even your greasy granny can understand.